kammitama5/kammitama5.github.io/_posts/2021-5-24-Monday-May-24th.md

 ## Other stuff happening this week
 - There is a LOT going on.
 I'm at [IEEE S&P](https://www.ieee-security.org/TC/SP2021/), and met the most *amazing* mentor.
 We had a speed-mentorship, and I thought I would meet people briefly, but
 I ended up having one of the most *thoughtful* conversations about how to navigate research, Academia, and the general PhD by one of the Session Chairs.
+We ended up chatting for the entire session time, and kept extending the time, and I was really just blown away by how helpful he was.
+Thank you so much!
 What was amazing was that he followed up by saying "I have an article for you".
 I have to thank him immensely, but I have been combing through the references of the article he sent; they're all so good!
-- Here is the [article](https://medium.com/digital-diplomacy/how-to-look-for-ideas-in-computer-science-research-7a3fa6f4696f) he sent here!
+- Here is the [article](https://medium.com/digital-diplomacy/how-to-look-for-ideas-in-computer-science-research-7a3fa6f4696f) he sent here (which he wrote)!
 I also shared it with persons in my lab (as we focus on Security and Privacy, too).
 But regardless of the field, it's such an in-depth, thorough, amazing article!
 Thank you so much for sharing this with me!
 This session was so unexpected!
 I went back into IEEE S&P feeling like I belonged.
 I enjoy the conference in general.
 - I have RLOS mentor meetings, a meeting with my advisor, a [WISP Privacy+Law Forum](https://www.privacysecurityacademy.com/) conference, an R workshop, my workshop at the Alan Turing Institute, my blockchain